-If you want to block guests in teams and still allow guests to access SharePoint sites, you can use Azure Active Directory Powershell cmdlets to disable the AllowGuestAccessToGroups parameter on the Company object, assuming external sharing is turned on for SharePoint sites.
+If you want to block guests in Teams and still want to allow them to access SharePoint sites, you can use Azure Active Directory Powershell cmdlets to disable the AllowGuestsToAccessGroups parameter on the Company object, assuming external sharing is turned on for SharePoint sites.